 I am trying to help take the thinking out of the recipe for you so you can just go through the motions and dream about donuts, haha!

-While these donuts are a treat, they are not as fiber-filled as my chickpea version, but they are so much airier and lighter and so much fun to eat!
+While these donuts are a treat, they are not as fiber-filled as dark chocolate chickpea protein donut, but they are so much airier and lighter and so much fun to eat!
 And maybe next time I’ll try adding something to up the fiber.